glyphr-studio/glyphr-studio-2-specs/design/Information_Architecture.md

 ### Settings
-Settings will be broken down into a set of pages / forms that are scoped to a single logical area.
+The settings page will be broken down into a set of sections that are scoped to a single logical area.

 ### Help